 I play poker with my friends once a week.
 I really enjoy the game, just like I enjoy soccer, basketball or football.
 I’m not addicted to gambling.
-It’s just a game I love and I’m good at.
+It’s just a game I love, I continue reading books about it and I’m good at it too.
 Sometimes we bet money and sometimes we don’t.
 But my mom and I have had several conversations about this and she’s uncomfortable with my gambling.
 Is it wrong to play poker at all?1

 I’ll help you by giving you a multiple choice option: